A Connector is a reusable building block that performs the integration with an external system and works out of the box.

 A job worker usually runs as or inside a standalone Zeebe Client.
 Without effort, you cannot simply run this in Camunda Platform 8 SaaS or any other environment.
 As a Self-Managed user, you can run it standalone, but often not directly reuse the logic in your existing Zeebe Client that you might already have.
 You can manually extract the job handler from the given job worker, but you also have to ensure that it is still working as expected afterward.

 A Connector only consists of core business functionality.
-No environment tasks, no Camunda 8 job worker-related code.
+No environment tasks, no Camunda Platform 8 job worker-related code.
 You can run this from Camunda Platform 7 as well, if you have a runtime that takes care of this.
-The Connector is not opnionated, it only needs input variables and access to secrets so they can be used in defined input attributes.
+The Connector only needs input variables and access to secrets so they can be used in defined input attributes.

-In contrast, Connectors bring all of the above out of the box.
+In contrast, Connectors bring all the above out of the box.
 The environment brings along secret management baked-in, being flexible in how you provide those secrets.
-Element templates, called Connector Templates, are a vital part of a Connector.
+Element templates, called Connector templates, are a vital part of a Connector.
 There are standardized best practices for developing those.
-Having used one Connector Template will make it easy for you to use the next one just the same.
+Having used one Connector template will make it easy for you to use the next one just the same.

 Which one should you choose?